Army Network Enterprise Technology Command: U.S. Army Strategic Communications Command

-On 1 March 1964, the Army activated U.S. Army Strategic Communications Command (referred to as STRATCOM) to exercise full command and control over worldwide strategic communications.
+On 1 February 1945, the 9423rd Technical Services Unit - War Department Signal Center was organized at the Pentagon in Virginia.
+Two years later, it was redesignated the U.S. Army Command and Administrative Communications Agency by the War Department.
+The title was simplified to the U.S. Army Communications Agency (ACA) in 1957.
+On 1 April 1962, the Army Communications Agency merged with the U.S. Army Signal Engineering Agency to form the U.S. Army Strategic Communications Command, (USASTRATCOM).
+The command was "charged with the engineering, installation, operation and maintenance of the Army’s portion of the Defense Communications Agency’s global communications network."
+In December 1962 the Command became the Army proponent for the newly-established National Communications System.

+On 1 March 1964 the office of Chief Signal Officer of the United States Army was abolished.
+His remaining operational responsibilities were assigned to the previously existing Class II activity, the US Army Strategic Communications Command (STRATCOM).
+STRATCOM was elevated into a major command to exercise full control over worldwide strategic communications.
+It was commanded by a major general.
+The strategic communications command installed, maintained, and operated all the Army's long-distance networks, which it took over from the chief signal officer.
+It also absorbed the Joint Communication Agency at Fort Richie, Maryland, the US Army Interagency Communications Agency at Winchester, Virginia, the US Army Signal Radio Propagation Agency at Fort Monmouth, New Jersey, and the US Army Signal Communications Security Agency.

 The first subordinate command USSTRATCOM formed was STRATCOM-Europe, established 1 July 1964, in Schwetzingen, West Germany.

 STRATCOM-Europe absorbed 22nd and 106th Signal Groups and other communications responsibilities from USAREUR.
 By the end of 1965, all USAREUR communications duties, and even the position of USAREUR Deputy Chief of Staff for Communications–Electronics, had been transferred to STRATCOM-Europe.
 Changes in signals/military communications continued through the 1970s; 7th Signal Brigade was activated in 1970 from assets of the deactivated Seventh Army communications command.
 STRATCOM-Europe assumed operational control of the brigade in June 1972 and was redesignated as Army Communications Command-Europe (ACC-E) in October 1973.
 The 106th and 516th Signal Groups were also inactivated during this time and replaced by the 4th Signal Group.

 STRATCOM established the 1st Signal Brigade to exercise command and control over all Army communications-electronics resources in Southeast Asia.
 Scattered among 200 sites in Vietnam and Thailand, this brigade became the largest combat signal unit ever formed.
 One of those units (formed in April 1969 until July that year), aided in the installation of modern communications equipment in Bang Phi, Thailand; improving the information networks for Southeast Asia.